-(D) Mr. Lalit J. Kothari:
+(D) Mr. Nitin Oza

-Mr. Lalit J. Kothari is a Senior most General Manager since 1974 with Haria Group of Companies and also Incharge of Factory at Vapi looking after Production, HRD, Finance & Liasion with Government Authorities and also visited to Nepal, European Countries for Development of Group Business.
-In view of the valuable contribution received by the Company from the experience of Mr. Lalit J. Kothari, it will be in the interest of the Company to continue/appoint him as a Director of the Company.
+Mr. Nitin Oza is a Senior incharge of Factory at Vapi looking after Liaison with Government Authorities.
+In view of the valuable contribution received by the Company from his experience, it will be in the interest of the Company to continue / appoint him as a Director of the Company.